GfSE/CoCoML-Pages/index.md

 UML has been devised to specify software products.
 It is also used to generate software and thus offers many language features towards that end.
 SysML is a UML Profile and as such shares many characteristics.
 However, much less detail is needed to communicate the overarching concept of a system.
-So, the first step is to select the UML/SysML features to use for that purpose.
+So, the first step is to select the UML and SysML elements to use for that purpose.

 Three categories are proposed:
-1. Well defined feature to transform, e.g. _uml:Class_, _uml:Generalization_ or _uml:Composition_.
+1. Well defined element to transform, e.g. _uml:Class_, _uml:Generalization_ or _uml:Composition_.
-2. Weakly defined feature with a name to transform, where the name from a controlled vocabulary defines the meaning.
+2. Weakly defined element to transform, where *the name* from a controlled vocabulary defines the meaning.
-For example, an association with type _uml:Association_ and a name _bpmn:dataInputAssociation_ is interpreted as a reading relationship (between a task and a data object).
+For example, an association with type _uml:Association_ and a name _bpmn:dataInputAssociation_ is understood as a reading relationship (between a task and a data object).
-3. Feature not to transform.
+3. Element not to transform.
 If used, a warning shall be issued.

 <a href="https://github.com/GfSE/CoCoML/discussions/7" target="_blank">Any questions or ideas?</a>